What Is Dragon Boating All About?

 In the 1970s, the Hong Kong Tourist Association (now Tourist Board) decided to stage an International Dragon Boat Festival to promote Hong Kong.
 Since then the sport has spread throughout the world with nearly 50 million participants.
 The races are a colorful spectacle, with at least two boats competing against each other over distances from 200 to 2000 meters and above.
 Not only are strength, endurance and skill important, but teamwork and harmony of purpose.

-What does a Dragon Boat looks like?*
+What does a Dragon Boat look like?*

 The Dragon Boat is deeply embedded in China's 'Dragon' culture, with each Boat having an ornately carved dragon's head at the Bow and a tail in the Stern.
 The Hull is painted with the Dragon's scales.
 The paddles symbolically represent the claws.